eriktim/elm-protocol-buffers/README.md

   your backend as well;
 * is Google's **_lingua franca_** for data.

-This package provides an API to help converting between Elm values and `Bytes` by implementing Protocol Buffers.
-Ultimately, nobody should be writing these encoders and decoders directly as the required code can be generated automatically from `.proto` files.
-This is still a _work-in-progress_.
-`elm-protocol-buffers` also opens the door to add support for the communication protocol [gRPC](https://grpc.io/docs/guides/index.html), which could be an interesting next step.
+This package provides an API to help converting between Elm values and bytes by implementing Protocol Buffers. `elm-protocol-buffers` also opens the door to add support for the communication protocol [gRPC](https://grpc.io/docs/guides/index.html), which could be an interesting next step.

 ## Extensive Example